 It’s so interesting to me to see which makeup brushes I tend to gravitate towards, out of the hundreds and hundreds I have tried, and what makes this brushes stand out.
 I thought it would be helpful to do a post and video showing each of my favorite brushes for face, eyes, and eyebrows and showing how I use each.

 I have favorite brushes at every price point, so there is really something for everyone: beginner-friendly brushes, people looking to invest in brushes they’ll own forever, and some amazing deals.
-Most of the brushes mentioned are individual brushes, if you are looking for top brush set suggestions, those are coming soon on the blog!
+I am constantly testing new brushes and updating this post if any stand out and replace my favorites!

 MAKEUP BRUSH 101

 1 | What To Look For In a Makeup Brush

 Brushes are made with three parts: a handle, bristles, and the metal section that holds them together, called the ferrule.